MRSimulator I/O

 )

-All attribute values are serialized with units by default, but you may serialize without units by passing with_units=False to the method.
+By default, all attribute values are serialized with units.
+You can serialize attributes without units, assuming the default unit of the attribute, by passing with_units=False to the method.
+Recall that all class instances in MRSimulator have the attribute property_units which provides the default units for all class properties.
 Additionally, a metadata dictionary can be passed using the application keyword.

 To load a simulator and signal processors from a file, call the load() method.
-This method will return an ordered list of a Simulator object, a list of Signal Processor objects, and a metadata dictionary
+This method will return an ordered list of a Simulator instance, a list of Signal Processor instances, and a metadata dictionary

 from mrsimulator import load